AkshaySiwal/SlatStack-runner-for-NewRelic-Synthetic-Monitoring/README.md

 # SlatStack-runner-for-NewRelic-Synthetic-Monitoring

 A newrelic runner for saltstack has been created to perform tasks like creation and updation of synthetics alerts on newrelic using newrelic APIs from SaltStack.
+Downlord newrelic.py and put it in salt runners directory and that's it, no need to restart salt-master.